 When a placement is requested, a copy of the child/young person's Statutory Statement of SEN, EHCP and/or other relevant documents, such as previous school reports, pupil support plans etc., will be needed.
 This is in order to ascertain the suitability of the placement and to set up an education programme appropriate to the child/young person's needs.

 School Uniform

 All pupils must wear their school uniform whilst attending Best Futures.
-Uniforms can be ordered by contacting The Uniform Hut or Uniform Direct.
+A Best Futures School sweatshirt will be provided upon admission.
+Uniforms can be ordered by contacted The Uniform Hut or Uniform Direct.